samsheffield/Narrative_Design/docs/week1.md

 __Come to class next week with a an open-ended discussion question related to each of the games you played.__ I'm not collecting these, we'll just be talking.

 We'll also play some more games next week and you will use this as part of your first writing assignment (a reflection).

-# Upcoming Events

-## This Friday: Game Night at the MICA Game Lab!
-6-9 PM
-Let's kick off the new school year with a game night hosted by the MICA Game Lab!
-Join us for a night of good games,good  snacks, and good times.
-Check out our lab's impressive collection of tabletop and multiplayer video games, or bring your own favorites to play with new and old friends.

-All students are welcome, so invite your friends!

-## Next Monday (09/04) 12-6:30 pm: Labor Day Game Jam.

-MICA Start is hosting a small game jam for all students in the Game Lab (D220) on Labor Day.
-Sounds like a great opportunity to meet some new people, learn about MICA Start, and shake off some of that summertime rust from your Unity skills.

-Or maybe make a card game?
-Or a game about whispering outside?
-How about an "actually fun" ice breaker that we can use in classes?
-No experience needed.

-Help spread the word!